dafny-lang/dafny/docs/_includes/Modules.md

 Import statements may occur at the top-level of a file as well.
 There they serve simply as a way to givve a new name, perhaps a shorthand name, to a module.
-FOr example,
+For example,

 ```
 module MyModule { ... } // declares module MyModule